Alan-Cha/graphql-complexity-paper-artifact/README.md

 ## Run your own experiments

-To generate your own corpus of random queries for the Yelp and Github APIs:
+To generate your own corpus of random queries for the Yelp and GitHub APIs:

 1. Retrieve the schemas of the two APIs (see [graphql-schemas/](graphql-schemas/))
 2. Generate a corpus of random queries (see [query-gen/](query-gen/))